Freshman Application Review Process

 While reading an application, admissions and college professionals carefully consider the wide range of information provided by the applicant.
 Applicants should understand that every word of the application is considered in making an admissions decision.
 Readers consider all evidence provided by the applicant, the context of the personal and academic circumstances, and the strength of the applicant pool in each college and to the University of Illinois overall.
 The weight of each criterion in the admissions decision depends on the combination of qualities presented by the applicant.
 There is no set formula of weighting criteria.
 Final decisions are made on the evaluation of a variety of criteria and not by a single point system or formula.

 Readers make admissions decisions based on the evidence included in the application.
 Applicants should be sure to present themselves and their stories accurately and completely.
 The academic record will be carefully and thoughtfully evaluated.
-The other sections of the application including the personal statement, list of activities, achievements, honors, etc. will be given equal, careful, and thoughtful attention.
+The other sections of the application including the essays, list of activities, achievements, honors, etc. will be given equal, careful, and thoughtful attention.
 The best applicants create an application that is thoroughly prepared with close attention to detail and consideration of personal strengths and future goals.

 Applicants to Illinois have the opportunity to apply directly into a college and major.
 Due to this fact, an applicant’s strengths and experiences as they relate to their intended program of study will be taken into consideration.
 For example, the College of Engineering will focus on the student’s proficiency in math and science as shown through subscores on the ACT or SAT and grades and rigor in those areas.
 Applicants to talent-based programs in the College of Fine and Applied Arts such as Art, Music, Theatre and Dance must be academically eligible as well as pass a talent review either conducted through an audition or portfolio review.
 The College of Agricultural, Consumer and Environmental Sciences will make note of experiences or activities that directly correlate with the specific field of study the applicant has chosen.
-Therefore, each of the nine academic communities reviews applications with the goal of admitting students who demonstrate that they will succeed and thrive within their chosen academic program.
+Therefore, each of the 10 academic communities reviews applications with the goal of admitting students who demonstrate that they will succeed and thrive within their chosen academic program.

 » Back to top